erichung9060/CMS_Online_Judge/Polygon/README.md

 # Convert Polygon Package To CMS Format

-1. Go Polygon's Packages, click Full and Download the Linux version.
+1. Go to Polygon's Packages, click Full and Download Linux version.
 <img width="1112" alt="image" src="https://user-images.githubusercontent.com/101823195/232975754-166b7831-db3c-4fbd-9975-38cb05f49e2c.png">

 2. Extract the archive to a new folder (Remember to change file name, you can add multiple problems in that folder)